Nate-GB/garden/content/_index.md

 [[tags/fruit/|Fruit]] are the long-form learning moments.
 Fruit are the resulting connections and knowledge gained from the information laid out by seeds and saplings.
 These are usually essay-esque.

-A good way to think about the three categories is that seeds are data, saplings are information, and fruit is knowledge.
+A good way to think about the three categories is that seeds are notecards, saplings are articles, and fruit are essays.

 With all that out of the way, let's get growing!